mbcxjrw4/ConferenceQAsystem/README.md

- an Retrieval-Augmented Generation (RAG) model on conference abstracts for Competitive Intelligence (conference QA systerm)
+An Retrieval-Augmented Generation (RAG) model on conference abstracts for Competitive Intelligence (conference QA systerm)